PART I: INTRODUCTION

 PART IV: CONCLUSION

-The government’s effective immunity from bankruptcy can be found in two separate but related governmental powers: 1) the government controls the money supply, menaing it controls the degree of inflation; and 2)the government also controls the official inflation indexes
+The government’s effective immunity from bankruptcy can be found in two separate but related governmental powers: 1) the government controls the money supply, meaning it controls the degree of inflation; and 2)the government also controls the official inflation indexes.

 - Daniel Amerman -

-I’ve established the government has both the means and motive to manipulate the CPI in their favor which has resulted in the gross understatement of reported inflation over the past couple of decades.
-Finally, I would like to take a hard look at the actual data and compare non-government inflation figures to the government figures which provides compelling evidence to support my thesis.
+I’ve established the government has both the means and motive to manipulate the CPI in its favor which has resulted in the gross understatement of reported inflation over the past couple of decades.
+Finally, I would like to take a hard look at the actual data I compiled a few years ago and compare non-government inflation figures to the government figures which provides compelling evidence to support my thesis.

 |Price Index||Increase from 12/31/2001 – 12/31/2007|